prateek-nith/blog/README.md

 # blog
 backend APIS for simple blogging platform

+ 1) Install node.js(6.9.2) and mongoDB on your system.
- 1) Run "npm install" for installing all the dependencies
+ 2) Run "npm install" for installing all the dependencies
- 2) Enter mongoDB urls and ports in config.json
+ 3) Enter mongoDB urls and ports in config.json
- 3) Run server.js file using node
+ 4) Run server.js file using node
- 3) Enjoy Blogging
+ 5) Enjoy Blogging

  **API Details:**